-Whilst the identified functional and commercial likeness are persuasive considerations when considering whether the goods are like goods, they are not determinative factors.
-When considering all the characteristics as a whole, it is the Commission's view that the characteristics of magnesium oxide are sufficiently different for it not to be considered to be like goods to sodium bicarbonate, which are the goods the subject of the measures.
+When considering all the characteristics as a whole, it is the Commission's view that the characteristics of magnesium oxide are sufficiently different to be not alike to the goods the subject of the measures.

 As magnesium oxide is not a like good, it would appear that there is no longer an Australian industry producing like goods to the sodium bicarbonate which is the subject of the measures.
-Accordingly, the Commission's view is that pursuant to section 269ZDA(1A)(b) of the Act, there are no grounds to be satisfied that revoking the measures would lead, or is likely to lead, to a continuation of, or a recurrence of, the dumping and the material injury that the measures are intended to prevent.
+Accordingly, the Commission's view is that pursuant to s 269ZDA(1A)(b) of the Act, there are no grounds to be satisfied that revoking the measures would lead, or is likely to lead, to a continuation of, or a recurrence of, the dumping and the material injury that the measures are intended to prevent.